Republic of Honduras

 Pico Bonito National Park is a bird watcher's paradise.
 Nearly 200 species of birds have been identified.
 Who can ever forget the hanging nests of the Montezuma Oropendola.
 Giant black cowbirds are often seen around oropendola colonies.
 The bright red and black of the Scarlet-Rumped Tanager is a sight never to be forgotten.
 When you hear a loud wing-snapping noise strain your eyes to see the White-Collared Manakin.

-Honduras presently has 4 sites designated as Wetlands of International Importance, with a surface area of 241,997 hectares...
+Honduras currently has 10 sites designated as Wetlands of International Importance (Ramsar Sites), with a surface area of 271,767 hectares.

 Tour operator in Honduras.
 Birding, trekking and rainforest packages…